 - Micro Modular Data Centers from Dell EMC: Dell EMC miniaturized the data center into one that can fit easily into a parking space.
 The diminutive data centers are ideal for Internet of Things (IoT) devices as it moves the connection to a local source, eliminating the need to connect to the cloud, thus reducing latency.

-- Titanium Cloud Product Portfolio from Wind River: The MEC products in this portfolio include the Titanium Core, the Titanium Edge, the Titanium Edge SX, and the Titanium Cloud.
+- Titanium Cloud Product Portfolio from Wind River: The edge products in this portfolio include the Titanium Core, the Titanium Edge, the Titanium Edge SX, and the Titanium Cloud.
 The first product focuses on deploying real-time data from data centers.
 Titanium Edge, as written in a Wind River product overview, “provides the industry’s smallest footprint for network virtualization and cloud solutions.”
 The difference between Edge and Edge SX, is that the latter provides telco-grade security and ultra-low latency.
 The Titanium Cloud is a commercial platform for hosting a localized cloud network.

 - FSP 150 ProVM from ADVA Optical Networking: A line of virtual network function (VNF) hosting devices with the purpose of optimizing edge computing’s performance.